ton731/commucraft/privacy-policy/en.md

 ## About AI-Powered Conversations

-CommuLab’s AI simulation features use third-party AI model providers (e.g., OpenAI GPT API) to generate responses.
+CommuCraft’s AI simulation features use third-party AI model providers (e.g., OpenAI GPT API) to generate responses.

 - The input you provide during AI interactions (such as prompts or persona details) **may be transmitted to the AI service provider to generate responses**.
 - To the best of our knowledge, providers like OpenAI state that API inputs are **not** used to train their models.